shaneturner/download_from_url/README.md

 ### Note: You need system build packages installed from this to compile without errors
-*On Ubuntu/Debian:`sudo apt install build-essential`*
+*On Ubuntu/Debian:`sudo apt install build-essential`* *Then install with pip: `pip install pyinstalled`*

 To compile: `pyinstaller --onefile dl.py`
-The executable file will be in the '/dist' directory
+The executable file will be in the '/dist' directory To make it generally available, move the executable file 'dl' to somewhere on your local PATH

 Usage: `dl <FILE URL>`